SymbolixAU/clubhouser/README.md

 A simple API wrapper library for accessing the <https://clubhouse.io/> API.

-By default, the package returns queries from the V2 api - full documentation can be found here <https://api.clubhouse.io/api/v2>.
+By default, the package returns queries from the V2 API - full documentation can be found here <https://api.clubhouse.io/api/v2>.

 Installing
 ----------